wesscheid/Spiro/README.md

 1. Clone or download the repository.
 2. Open `index.html` in your browser.
 3. Adjust sliders and settings to create unique spiro patterns.
+4. **Tip:** You can edit `themes.js` locally to add your own built-in presets, then hit "Reload Themes.js" in the Advanced tab to see changes instantly.

 ### **2. Host via GitHub Pages**
 1. Go to your repo → **Settings → Pages**.